GRANTS

 Awarding grants for arts in even years and for science in odd years, the Foundation follows an alternate-year funding cycle.
 In addition, the calls for grant applications are built around a specific annually changing theme addressing a particular set of actors within the larger frameworks of arts and science.
 The grant decisions are made by the board of trustees of Olga and Vilho Linnamo Foundation based on proposals by an advisory panel of experts.
 Grants for collectives as well as for purposes of general interest are decided upon independently by the board of the Foundation without a coordinated round of applications.

-The May round of applications: 3.–31.5.2023
+The May round of applications: 5.–31.5.2025

-The application period for the 2023 theme call is 3-31 May 2023.
+The application period for the 2025 themed grants is from May 5 to May 31, 2025.

 Applications submitted after this time or in a form not corresponding with the Foundation's guidelines will not be reviewed.

 Further information: [email protected]

 Olga and Vilho Linnamo Foundation